California U-Haul Truck Accident Lawyers

 Will My Auto Insurance Policy Cover U-Haul Trucks And Trailers?

-Most auto insurance does not cover truck or trailer rentals.
-Before reserving a truck from U-Haul, it’s best to check with your insurance carrier to see if they offer coverage.
-However, it’s also worth noting that even if your insurance covers rental truck accidents, you’ll need to pay U-Haul upfront for any damages upon returning the truck.
-If these damages were due to another person’s negligence, you can ask for help from experienced U-Haul truck accident lawyers to recover the payment from the responsible party.
+Most auto insurance policies do not cover truck or trailer rentals.
+Before reserving a truck from U-Haul, it is advisable to check with your insurance provider to see if they offer any coverage for rental vehicles.
+It’s also worth noting that even if your insurance covers rental truck accidents, you’ll need to pay U-Haul upfront for any damages upon returning the truck.

 What Happens If I Was Hit By A U-Haul?